source-foundry/ufodiff/README.md

 - [diff](#diff)
 - [diffnc](#diffnc)

+The commit history for all commands is compared with the `HEAD~N` git idiom.
+The branch comparisons across all commands are performed with the `test_branch..current_branch` git idiom.

 <h3 id="delta"><a href="">delta</a></h3>

 `ufo delta` generates file modification, addition, and deletion reports over a user specified number of commits in text format.
-The data are streamed through standard output in a newline delimited fashion with indicators for the type of file change.
+The data are streamed through standard output with indicators for the type of file change.

 The file change indicators include: